-These relationships are very fragile and their partner highly susceptible to fall for the first person who will listen and understand us.
+Emotionally starved partners are highly susceptible to falling for the first person who will listen and understands.

 Election (1999) is such an example

-To avoid cognitive dissonance they lie to themselves or change their own stories.
+To avoid cognitive dissonance (Festinger, 1957) they lie to themselves or change their own stories.

 Here are a few ways they deal with it:

 Unfaithful partners often suppress or gloss over any detail that is inconsistent with their values and wedding vows.

 When asked “how could you do that” they have a little answer because, well… They meticulously avoided anything that would help them answer that question.

 Some people resolve the internal conflict by telling themselves “it’s not so bad, everyone’s doing it”.